Distance: 27 miles

 Also, be mindful of your timing with the weather.
 There are pockets of cover along the trail, but the trail, itself, has little cover and if a storm rolls in, you will have to wait it out.

-Just before the junction with Trail #250, the trail reenters the forest.
+Just before the junction with the Mora Flats Trail, you will reenter the forest.
 Enjoy the last mile of easy walking back to the parking lot.